zyacub/fovus-coding-challenge/README.md

 ## FIle Structure
-Javascript backend functions (that interact with API gateway and lambda functions) are in aws-react-app/src/api Lambda functions that are triggered via DynamoDB stream and API Gateway are in backend folder
+Javascript backend functions (that interact with API gateway and lambda functions) are in aws-react-app/src/api Lambda functions that are triggered via DynamoDB stream and API Gateway are in backend folder React APP Frontend is in aws-react-app/src/App.js and aws-react-app/src/App.css

 ## Extra Features